 7 Tips for Preparing Thanksgiving Dinner

-- Priorities – Decide what really matters and stay focused on those few highlights.
-I’ll bet you can remember holiday dinners that were especially wonderful.
-What made them so?
+- Priorities – Decide what really matters and focus on those few highlights.
+Remember holiday dinners that were wonderful?
+What made them memorable?
 Hint – it’s usually not about the food.
-Do you have kids coming who will light up the room if you can make them feel comfortable?
-How about dear Uncle So-and-So who is usually crotchety or too politically opinionated, but who can be charmed by the right guest or family member?
-Even if you are embarrassed to say them out loud, write down your top few priorities, read the note, commit them to memory, and then throw the note away.
-Maybe no one but you needs to know what they are or maybe you need help carrying them out – either way, let them guide you in how you allocate your time and effort.
+Are kids coming who will light up the room if you can make them feel comfortable?
+How about a dear, but persnickety, relative?
+While he/she/they may usually be crotchety or politically opinionated, perhaps the right guest or family member can charm him/her them?
+Even if you are embarrassed to say them out loud, write down your top few priorities.
+Then read the note and commit the priorities to memory.
+Maybe no one but you needs to know what they are or maybe you need help carrying them out.
+Either way, let them guide you in allocating your time and effort.
 Of course people like super stuffing and great pie.
 But when it comes to memories, a child is more likely to care about a trinket present at their plate and an adult is more likely to treasure an extraordinary conversation.

 - Lists – If you make lists and follow them, chances are you’ll be able to follow through on a lot of the details that you might otherwise forget in the hustle and bustle.
-Some of my lists include timetables – when to defrost or put a dish into the oven, and even when I have to leave to pick up a kid at the airport or metro station.
+Some of my lists include timetables.
+They tell me when to defrost or put a dish into the oven, and even when to pick up a kid at the airport or metro station.
 A large, whole turkey takes a long time to roast and then it has to rest outside the oven at least 20 minutes before being carved; I decide when the turkey should be ready and count backwards to determine when it should go into the oven, including time for resting and carving.
 For a great overall Thanksgiving checklist and shopping list, check out this template from the Six O’clock Scramble.

-- Be realistic – Don’t get sucked into the vortex of “perfect-everything-for-the-holiday- and-everyday” world.
-Sure you can try new recipes or do place cards, but really, give yourself a break.
-If you’re not a professional decorator, an artist, or a craft-wizard, don’t expect your centerpiece to look like it came out of Martha Stewart Living or Food52.
-And if you’re not used to cooking for crowds, don’t expect to make 4 gorgeous pies lickety split.
+- Be realistic – Don’t get sucked into the vortex of “everything-must-be-perfect” world.
+Sure you can try new recipes or do place cards, but give yourself a break.
+If you’re not a decorator, artist, or a craft-wizard, don’t expect your centerpiece to look like those in Martha Stewart Living or Food52.
+And if don’t normally cook for crowds, know that making multiple gorgeous pies takes time.
 Not-quite-homemade is fine if it helps get you through the holiday preparation.
-Good quality pre-made pie crusts or puff pastry dough, prepared hummus to which you add ingredients like fresh roasted red pepper, and canned pumpkin instead of fresh are just of the few of the short cuts that work well and can save you lots of time.
+Good quality pre-made pie crusts or puff pastry dough, prepared hummus to which you add ingredients like fresh roasted red pepper, and canned pumpkin instead of fresh are a few of the short cuts that work well and can save you lots of time.

 - Accept and ask for help – If someone offers, take them up on it.
 If no one does or if not enough people do, seek out contributions.
 Even if you’re a control freak at work, try your hardest to let go.
 Go beyond guests if necessary.
-My close friend and neighbor isn’t coming to my Thanksgiving, but gladly takes some of my freezer overflow and I’ve given her room in my oven and refrigerator as we prepare our holiday dinners in parallel.
+My close friend and neighbor isn’t coming to my Thanksgiving, but gladly takes some of my freezer overflow.
+In return, she gets room in my oven and refrigerator as we prepare parallel holiday dinners.

-- Advance prep – From cranberry sauce to stuffing to desserts, there are plenty of Thanksgiving recipes that can be made ahead of time.
-Your freezer is your friend; fill it up and if you label everything, you’ll have an easy time deciding what to pull out and when to defrost it.
-Before you start cooking up lots of goodies for a week from now, figure out what containers you’ll use and where it will all go in the refrigerator or freezer.
+- Advance prep – From cranberry sauce to stuffing to desserts, plenty of Thanksgiving recipes can be made ahead of time.
+Your freezer is your friend.
+Fill it up and label everything.
+Then you’ll have an easy time deciding what to pull out and when to defrost it.
+Before you start cooking up lots of goodies for the future, figure out what containers you’ll use and where it will all go in the refrigerator or freezer.